Datenbanken16/dba16-web/docs/_build/html/_sources/index.rst.txt

 For styling we used bootstrap-elements.

-In this documentation you will find our database-models and functions we used for it.
+This documentation shows you how to start this project and how the models work.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   requirements <requirements.rst>
+   Requirements <requirements.rst>
-   quick_start <quick_start.rst>
+   Quickstart <quick_start.rst>
+   Models <models.rst>

 Indices and tables
 ==================